Meet the 2023-2024 Youth Advisory Panel

 Youth Advisory Panel

-Kaydin K. is a senior in high school.
+Kaydin K. is a first-year student in college.
 Kaydin’s interests include painting, drawing, photography, and ceramics.
 Kaydin also enjoys swimming, shot put, discus, and spending time with their Doberman dogs and ball python snake.
 Through engagement in 4-H, Kaydin has excelled in county and state fairs, attended national conferences, and held multiple officer positions.
-Kaydin currently serves as the club president.
-In the future, Kaydin aspires to pursue a neuroscience degree in college and explore psychology, research, and statistics.
-Kaydin’s physical and mental health journey has deepened their interest in health and inspired them to advocate for accessibility at their school.
+Kaydin is pursuing a degree in biology and exploring a neuroscience minor, and they plan to take courses in public policy and data science.
+Kaydin’s physical and mental health journey has deepened their interest in health and inspired them to advocate for accessibility at their high school and serve on their college’s ADA Committee.
 Kaydin’s main platform is Instagram, where they connect with friends, explore health-related posts, and draw inspiration from fellow athletes and artists.
 While social media has its dangers, Kaydin believes that it can also be a helpful resource for learning and growing.

 Lanie F.